IN DEFENSE OF THE ELECTORAL COLLEGE

 Deeper purposes, however, can be seen in the debates and discussions in those works and debate records now commonly referred to as The Federalist Papers and The Anti-Federalist Papers.
 The Framers assumed, not unreasonably for their time, that the size of the nation would prevent effective communication and the timely exchange of information necessary to allow all people in all states to know who the greatest statesmen of the nation would be at any given time.
 Linda R. Monk, in her book The Words We Live By, says:

-“Many of the delegates to the Constitutional Convention in 1787 believed that, other than George Washington, a presidential candidate would rarely receive a majority of Electoral Votes.
+“Many of the delegates to the Constitutional Convention in 1787 believed that, other than George Washington, a presidential candidate would rarely receive a majority of Electoral votes.
 They thought of the Electoral College as a nominating committee and debated intensely whether the House of Representatives or the Senate should select the president when no majority prevailed in the Electoral College.
 The framers chose the House, but then assigned each state’s delegation an equal vote when selecting the president.*”

-[*– This does make some sense as Senators were chosen by the legislators of each state while Representatives are voted into office by the voters of a state, which would imply that the Framers wanted the President to serve “we the people” rather than serve the States.]
+[*– This does make some sense as Senators were chosen by the legislators of each state while Representatives are voted into office by the voters of a state, which would seem to imply that the Framers wanted the President to serve “we the people” rather than serve the States.]

 In point of fact, there have only been two times in American history when the Electoral College has NOT selected the President; in 1800 (between John Adams, Thomas Jefferson and, as it turned out, Aaron Burr) and 1824 (between John Quincy Adams and Andrew Jackson).
 Regarding the popular vote of the people, on only five occasions (1824, 1876, 1888, 1960 and 2000) has the winner of the popular vote lost in the Electoral College, while only once has a candidate received an absolute majority of the national popular vote and lost the election because of the Electoral College (Samuel Tilden in 1876).